A HISTORY OF HOMES IN TUDOR ENGLAND

 In Tudor Times chairs were more common than in the Middle Ages but they were still expensive.
-Even in an upper class home children and servants sat on stools.
+Even in upper-class homes children and servants sat on stools.
 The poor had to make do with stools and benches.

 Rich Tudors had clocks in their houses although most people relied on pocket sundials to tell the time.

 Rich Tudors were also fond of gardens.
 Many had mazes, fountains and topiary (hedges cut into shapes).
 Less well off people used their gardens to grow vegetables and herbs.

 However poor Tudors continued to live in simple houses with one or two rooms (occasionally three).
 Floors were of hard earth and furniture was very basic, benches, stools, a table, and wooden chests.
 They slept on mattresses stuffed with straw or thistledown.
 The mattresses lay on ropes strung across a wooden frame.